Mahmoud501/iOSBackgroundTask/README.md

 - Engine Classes

-- Math Engine (feature)
+# Math Engine (feature)

-1- not depend on specific equation any equation can be handle 2- not depend on backgroundService it mean you can inject your service with another backgroundService logic to improve perofance or inject with MaintheardService
+- not depend on specific equation any equation can be handle
+- not depend on backgroundService it mean you can inject your service with another backgroundService logic to improve perofance or inject with MaintheardService
-3- isolate as can as possible from any thing that mean you can consider it as module and use it in any project
+- isolate as can as possible from any thing that mean you can consider it as module and use it in any project

 - Math Engine build in solid principles with deep analysis for requirement of task but as i said may my bgservice not good enough so i build software so anybody can improve it.

 Screens build in MVP Architecture , some of screen had to ignore archit for lack of time.

-Thanks
+#Thanks
-BR Mahmoud Zaki
+#BR Mahmoud Zaki